dazhwu/pydynpd/README.md

 Arellano-Bond test for AR(2) in first differences: z = -0.31 Pr > z =0.760
 ```
 ## Similar packages
-The objective of the package is similar to the following packages: <br>
+The objective of the package is similar to the following open-source packages (note: though Stata is a comercial software, xtabond2 is open sourced): <br>
 Package | Language
 --- | ---
 xtabond2 | Mata （Stata）